 Greater Double Feast. includes the two highest classes: Principal Double Feasts and Major Double Feasts.

 Hebdomadarius. a person appointed to fill some office or perform some duty throughout a week.

 Historia.
 Lection.
-(1) a series of lessons from scripture (2) the beginning of a series of lessons from one book of the bible.
-These took their names form the commencement of the responsory to the first lesson contained in them.
+(1) a series of lessons from scripture (2) the beginning of a series of lessons from one book of the Bible.
+These historia took their names form the commencement of the responsory to the first lesson contained in them.
 (3) ‘ordo officii, seu potius ejusdem ordinis declaratio.’
-(C. Seager) thus we find.
+(C. Seager) thus we find:

 Historia communis. common of saints